webdriverio-boneyard/wdio-selenium-standalone-service/README.md

 Handling the Selenium server is out of scope of the actual WebdriverIO project.
 This service helps you to run Selenium seamlessly when running tests with the [WDIO testrunner](http://webdriver.io/guide/testrunner/gettingstarted.html).
 It uses the well know [selenium-standalone](https://www.npmjs.com/package/selenium-standalone) NPM package that automatically setups the standalone server and all required driver for you.

+## Prerequisites
+Must have Java installed and configured.
 ## Installation

 The easiest way is to keep `wdio-selenium-standalone-service` as a devDependency in your `package.json`.